 Apart from these trends, the Canadian Journal of Health Technologies has created a list of 2021 health technology trends to watch, which includes 3D printing and bioprinting, artificial intelligence (AI), virtual reality, COVID-19 testing and identification, interventional cardiology, neurostimulation, pain management, regenerative medicine, diagnostics, and virtual care.

 COVID-19 crisis has challenged the Canadian healthcare system, but it has also inspired this industry to innovate even more in order to deliver better healthcare services to people.
-These are some of the top innovations in the healthcare industry in 2021:

 Overall, we’re happy to report that the healthcare industry in Canada is working hard to tackle its biggest challenges in order to transform the entire healthcare system in the country.
 The current healthcare trends and innovations are proof that the sector is invested in offering medical care to Canadians in more effective and innovative ways for today and for the post-pandemic world.

 What do you think of these healthcare trends and innovations?
 Did we miss anything on this topic?
 Leave us a comment below.
+If you are looking for a healthcare job sign up here for free.

 We'll keep you updated on all new application updates and features!